2020 Reading stabbings

-On the evening of 20 June 2020, a man with a knife attacked people who were socialising in Forbury Gardens in Reading, Berkshire, United Kingdom.
-Three men died from their wounds, and three other people were seriously injured.
+On the evening of 20 June 2020, a man with a knife attacked people who were socialising in Forbury Gardens, a park in the English town of Reading.
+Three men were killed and three other people were seriously injured.

 Khairi Saadallah, a 25-year-old Libyan refugee, was arrested shortly afterwards.
 He pleaded guilty of three counts of murder and three counts of attempted murder, and in January 2021 was sentenced to a whole-life term.
 The inquest, which concluded in April 2024, found that the attacks were avoidable.

 Attack

+The attack occurred during the Covid-19 pandemic, towards the end of the first lockdown, when most indoor venues for socialising were still not available; pubs, for example, did not reopen until 4 July 2020.

 Shortly before 19:00 BST on 20 June 2020, Khairi Saadallah attacked two groups of people socialising in Forbury Gardens, a public park in the centre of Reading, about 40 mi west of London.
 Using an 8 in kitchen knife, Saadallah stabbed people in the eye, neck, head and back.
 A witness said the stabbing was "completely random".
 At 18:56, officers from Thames Valley Police went to the park, responding to reports of a stabbing with multiple casualties.

 Saadallah was chased, tackled and pinned to the ground by police officers on Friar Street – near its junction with the Inner Distribution Road – approximately five minutes after the first 999 call was made.
 He was arrested on suspicion of murder, and re-arrested while in custody under Section 41 of the Terrorism Act 2000.